A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

 Does Sheriff Jenkins Retaliate?

-Last year, A Miner Detail published an article about Councilman Kai Hagen observing a traffic stop.
+In 2021, A Miner Detail published an article about former Frederick County Councilman Kai Hagen observing a traffic stop.

-Sheriff Chuck Jenkins withheld from public mention that his son, Frederick County Sheriff’s Deputy Charles Jenkins, was the law enforcement officer involved in the traffic stop.
+Sheriff Chuck Jenkins withheld from public mention that his son, Frederick County Sheriff’s Deputy Charles Jenkins, was the law enforcement officer involved in the traffic stop witnessed by Hagen.

 Amanda Ensor came under another administrative investigation resulting from the same traffic incident.